micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 The TDSP is compatible with the agile delivery methodology.

 The agile project delivery consists in user stories to be delivered during a 2-3 weeks' sprint.
-The key objective of the user stories is to define the:
+The key objective of each user story is to define the:
-- **persona**: who is getting benefits?
+- **persona**: end user getting a benefit from the outcome of the work
-- **value**: what is the benefit?
+- **value**: benefit that the end user is getting
-- **outcome**: which criteria to consider when deciding if the activity is completed?
+- **outcome**: criteria to consider the activity completed

 Specifically, there are usually three key categories user stories related to data science work
-- **data wrangling**: collect the data required.
+- **data wrangling**: collect the data required
-  + Persona: data scientist.
+  + Persona: data scientist
-  + Value: having utilisable data.
-(NOTE: the value and the outcome are the same really)
+  + Value: data scientist
-  + Outcome: dataset ready to be used.
+  + Outcome: dataset ready to be used
-- **exploratory data analysis**: analyse the data to understand how to use it.
+- **exploratory data analysis**: analyse the data to understand how to use it
-  + Persona: data scientist.
+  + Persona: data scientist
-  + Value: clarity about what to do with the data.
+  + Value: clarity about what to do with the data
-  + Outcome: report about analysis outcome and choices.
-(NOTE: more detail)
+  + Outcome: list of data science choices, data-driven report explaining the reason from the choices
-- **data modelling**: build a machine learning model.
+- **data modelling**: build a machine learning model
-  + Persona: data engineer.
+  + Persona: data engineer
-  + Value: have a machine model to be deployed as a tool.
+  + Value: capability to deploy the data science work as a tool
-  + Outcome: production level code utilising the predictive model.
+  + Outcome: production level code preparing and utilising the predictive model

 Ultimately, the tool automatically runs the machine learning model and advising the end user about the action to take.